 Applications:

 This experiment demonstrates that there is value in letting children explore their world on their own, and that explicitly teaching children can meaningfully limit their curiosity in some situations.
-In particular, there is a growing body of evidence that children can learn as effectively, if not more effectively, through free play and self-directed exploration than through explicit instruction (Figure 2).
+In particular, there is a growing body of evidence that children can learn as effectively, if not more effectively, through free play and self-directed exploration than through explicit instruction.
 That said, teaching is not always a bad thing, and these results must be considered in the broader context of children’s learning.
 Sometimes it is helpful for a person to explore and discover things on their own, but there are also many situations where such exploration is inefficient or even problematic.
 For example, there are many situations where such exploration only slows learning down, such as learning to put on a coat or perform long division.
 These findings demonstrate that teachers must carefully consider when to teach and when to allow children’s natural curiosity to guide their learning.

 Legend:

-Figure 1: Function discovery by condition.

-Figure 2: Learning through play.

-http://www.shutterstock.com/pic-250500475/stock-photo-child-plays-with-colorful-education-wooden-toy.html?src=Ver_HTx7nimosOZqU23oYQ-1-0
+Figure 1: The average number of toy functions discovered by children in the baseline (no instruction) or pedagogical conditions.

 References:

 Bonawitz, E., Shafto, P., Gweon, H., Goodman, N.D., Spelke, E., & Schulz, L. (2011).
 The double-edged sword of pedagogy: Instruction limits spontaneous exploration and discovery.
 Cognition, 120, 322-330.